Marvelous Crown

 Marvelous Crown (マーベラスクラウン, 19 March 1990 – 2 June 2007) was a Japanese Thoroughbred racehorse best known for winning the 1994 Japan Cup.
 He showed promise as a juvenile in 1992 but became increasingly temperamental and was gelded.
-He was off the course for ten months before returning to win three of his four races in the following year.
+After castration his temperament became calmer and on his return to the racetrack ten months later he quickly won three of his four races in the following year.
 As a four-year-old he showed steady improvement, winning the Grade III Kinko Sho and the Grade II Kyoto Daishoten before defeating a strong international field in the Japan Cup.
 He remained in training until 1997 but made only five more appearances before his career was ended by injury.
 He died in 2007.

 Background

 Marvelous Crown was a chestnut gelding with a white blaze bred in Japan by Hayata Bokujo.
 He was sired by Miswaki, a Florida-bred stallion who won the Prix de la Salamandre in 1980.
 Miswaki went on to become a very successful breeding stallion, siring many important winners including Urban Sea and Black Tie Affair.
 Marvelous Crown's dam Maurita was a New Zealand-bred mare who won the New Zealand Oaks in 1982 and also produced the Hollywood Turf Handicap-winner Grand Flotilla.

 During his racing career Marvelous Crown was owned by Sadao Sasahara and trained by Makoto Osawa.